-Requested by: Chito Cajayon, Dean of Workforce & Economic Development

-Approved by: | Jeff Shimizu, Vice President, Academic Affairs
+Requested by: Chito Cajayon, Dean of Workforce & Economic Development Approved by: Jeff Shimizu, Vice President, Academic Affairs Requested Action: Approval/Ratification

-Provider: The National Sustainable Building Advisor Program (NaSBAP)

-Amount: Not to exceed \$7,500 (\$2,500 deposit to be paid 30 days in advance).

-Term: September 1, 2008 - June 30, 2009

-Funding Source: SMC Continuing and Community Education Department budget.
+Provider: Amount: Term: The National Sustainable Building Advisor Program (NaSBAP) Not to exceed \$7,500 (\$2,500 deposit to be paid 30 days in advance).
+September 1, 2008 - June 30, 2009 Funding Source: SMC Continuing and Community Education Department budget.
 Service: NaSBAP, a non-profit, will provide the use of its instructional materials as well as up to five hours of technical and ancillary support in the delivery of the educational service.
 The nine-month (two days per month) specialized training program focuses on the creation of environmentally-friendly structures.
 It is geared toward architects, developers, contractors and other building professionals.
 Blair Siebert, Verde Concepts, will be the Lead Instructor and help coordinate the SMC program with NaSBAP.
-Ms. Siebert has previously worked with SMC for its Master Plan and EIR for fee-based program at the Bundy Campus.
-The registration fee will be
+Ms. Siebert has previously worked with SMC for its Master Plan and EIR for Bundy.
+Summary: SMC's Continuing and Community Education Department will offer this fee-based program at the Bundy Campus.
+The registration fee will be \$1,950 per student.